ivanperez-keera/yampa-gloss/README.md

 Gloss is a purely functional library to create pictures and animations.
 Yampa is a Functional Reactive Programming DSL structured using arrow combinators.

-This library provides a function to crwate an interactive gloss animation driven by a signal function that transforms a Gloss input signal into a Gloss Picture.
+This library provides a function to create an interactive gloss animation driven by a signal function that transforms a Gloss input signal into a Gloss Picture.